Bulging disc symptoms and treatment options

 A bulging disc occurs when the outer layer of the disc is forced out of its normal boundary and pushes into the spinal canal.
 Not all bulging discs are symptomatic, but at times the disc material can press up against a nerve root and cause chronic pain, tingling or numbness.
 Read the following article to learn about the symptoms and treatment options available for a bulging disc.

 Symptoms associated with a bulging disc

 Bulging discs are most commonly found in the lumbar area of the spine.
 This is ultimately due to the amount of weight and stress placed on this area of the spine over time.
-Not all bulging discs cause pain, but many are accompanied with symptoms and can be debilitating over a long period of time.
+Not all bulging discs cause pain, but many are accompanied by symptoms and can be debilitating over a long period of time.
 These include:

-- Other patients experience numbness, tingling and pain
+- Interchangeable numbness, tingling and pain

 Treatment for a bulging disc

 Conservative treatments have generally been proven effective in the treatment of symptoms associated with bulging discs.
 However, if after exhausting all conservative methods you are still experiencing pain, contact Laser Spine Institute.
-Laser Spine Institute specializes in effective minimally invasive procedures to treat a number of spinal conditions.
-Call today to speak with a Spine Care Consultant and to see if you may be a candidate for one of our procedures.
+Since 2005, our minimally invasive procedures have helped more than 75,000 patients find relief from chronic neck and back pain, earning us a patient satisfaction score of 96 out of 100.^